tecnico-sec/Secure-Sockets-in-action/README.md

 git clone git@github.com:tecnico-sec/Secure-Sockets-in-action.git
 ```

-Compile the code directly using the Java compiler:
+Go to that directory and compile the code directly using the Java compiler:

 ```bash
 javac *.java